AndyFerrie/Website-Design-System/README.md

 ### What I learned

-I learned how to make a scroll box.
-I also learned how to use Adobe Colors to find color trends.
+I learned how to make a scroll box and I also learned how to use Adobe Colors to find color trends.
+Moreover, I experimented with images.
+Finally, I learned not to use / before my stylesheet and images otherwise they wont load on Github pages.

 ### Continued development